List on Bids44 →

 2026No manufacturer warranty.
 All repairs out-of-pocket.

-2026Third-party insurance: not worth it for a bike this old, as claim values are low and premiums might not justify it.
+2026Third-party insurance: not worth it for a bike this old, better to save for repairs.

 Pre-Purchase Inspection Checklist